-All new students will be on guard.me private medical insurance for the first three months in Canada.
+All new students will be on Studyinsured, the private medical insurance for the first three months in Canada.
 If a student is only enrolled for one semester, they will remain on the private insurance until they leave the program at the end of that semester.

-If a student is sick or has an accident while covered by guard.me, there is a claim procedure.
-Each student will be provided a brochure explaining complete coverage and claim procedure when they receive their guard.me insurance. guard.me will reimburse the student or host parent by sending a cheque in the mail or by sending an electronic debit card.
+If a student is sick or has an accident while covered by Studyinsured, there is a claim procedure.
+Each student will be provided with a brochure explaining complete coverage and claim procedure when they receive their private insurance.
+Studyinsured will reimburse the student or host parent by sending a cheque in the mail.
+Please visit www.studyinsured.com/abbyschools for more information.